 After breakfast at your homestay, we will visit the local morning market in Banteay Chhmar to get a great insight into daily life of local.
 Take an ox-cart tour around to discover the Banteay Chhmar and learn about the way of life in rural Cambodia then have the chance to meet and chat with the wonderful and friendly people.

-Visit the Silk Center, rice fields, and stop at farms along the way.
+Visit the a silk center, rice fields, and stop at farms along the way.
 Your guide is very pleased to explain about some of the traditional life that takes place, including fishing, beekeeping, weaving and rice farming.

 Enjoy your picnic lunch before heading back to Siem Reap.
 Upon arrival in Siem Reap, you will be free at leisure.